 Nicole has worked with leading ensembles including the Mivos Quartet, EnsembleNewSRQ, the JACK Quartet, SŌ Percussion, and Yarn/Wire.
 She is currently working on a commission for Nick Samuel, Anais Azul, and Jesse Colford setting T. S. Elliot’s The Love Song of Alfred J. Prufrock to music and spoken word.

-Nicole is also a soprano and has performed in her own compositions, including The Akosta Cats, Humanity: The Experience and Development Thereof, and selections of A Cappella Arias.
-Nicole has also performed in Amid the Noise by Jason Treuning, Arboritum by Robert Morris and the premiere of String Quartet by Daniel Gostelow.
+Nicole is also a soprano and has performed in some of her own compositions, including her A Cappella Arias and Humanity: The Experience and Development Thereof.
+She has also performed in Amid the Noise by Jason Treuning, Arboritum by Robert Morris and the premiere of String Quartet by Daniel Gostelow.

 Nicole holds a Bachelor of Music in Composition from the Oberlin Conservatory of Music, where she studied with Lewis Nielson and Josh Levine.
 Other teachers include; composition/electronic music — Aaron Helgeson, Tom Lopez, Joo Wan Park, Sam Pluta, Sky Macklay, and Craig Levesque; voice — Perri Montane, Nicole Levesque, Tracy Chebra and Danielle Sinclair; art/video — Donald Harvey, Sam Pluta, and Susan Bleignier.